Because The Invasion is split across two DVDs, the menu screen leads my wife down the garden path.

 Me: No, that’s early video conferencing.

-Now that we are watching a real episode again, it doesn’t take long for Sue to comment on its direction.
+Now that we’re watching a real episode again, Sue can’t wait to comment on its direction.

 Sue: Douglas Camfield is great, isn’t he?

-Sue: I saw his name on the credits of the last episode, you idiot.
-But seriously, you know you are in safe hands with a Camfield.
+Sue: I saw his name in the credits for the last one, you idiot.
+But seriously, you know you’re in safe hands with Douglas.
 He’s the best Doctor Who director by a mile.

-The Doctor and Jamie are abducted by two men (“No, I didn’t know that one of them played a Yeti”), and they are taken to meet – wait for it – the Brigadier.
+The Doctor and Jamie are abducted by two men (“No, I didn’t know that one of them played a Yeti”) and taken to… wait for it… the Brigadier.

 Sue: It’s UNIT!
 And about time, too!
-See!
-I feel safer already!
+I feel safer already.
 All I need now is for the Master to turn up and I’m all set.

-Meanwhile, Vaughan is having a chat with the alien machine that has been hiding in his cupboard.
+Meanwhile, Vaughn is chatting to the alien machine that’s hiding in his cupboard.

-Sue: Oh great, another shit robot with an impossible to understand voice.
+Sue: Oh great, another shit robot with an impossible-to-understand voice.
 Why did they have to ruin this story with that?
-I can’t see that invading the foyer, let alone an entire planet.
+I can’t see that invading the building’s foyer, let alone a planet.
 What a shame.

-Sue: That computer isn’t what you’d call ‘user-friendly’.
-Where’s the button that says ‘Press Here to Start’?
-No wonder they don’t get many visitors.
-That’s not very Apple, is it?
+Sue: This computer isn’t what you’d call user-friendly.
+Where’s the button that says ‘press here to start’?
+No wonder they don’t get that many visitors.

-Sue: She’s clearly cleverer than the Doctor.
+Sue: She’s even cleverer than the Doctor.
 That’s interesting.

-Vaughan is told by the alien machine that the Doctor is an alien and so he instructs Packer to capture Zoe and Isobel so he can use them as bait.
+When Vaughn discovers that the Doctor might be an alien, he tells Packer to capture Zoe and Isobel so he can use them as bait.

 Sue: These two make a great double act.
 I could watch these two all day.
-How long do you think Packer and Vaughan have been lovers?
+How long do you think Packer and Vaughn have been lovers?

-Sue: I’m getting a little tired of Jamie.
+Sue: I’m getting tired of Jamie.
 He’s like a bull in a china shop.
-Surely he should be getting wiser as he travels with the Doctor, not stupider?top

-Sue: You gotta love the Camfield.
-That moment where Jamie walked through the car – I bet that wasn’t in the script – but it’s such a great character moment.
-Everyone seems to be pulling out all the stops for this one.
+Sue: You’ve gotta love the Camfield.
+That moment where Jamie walked through the car – I bet it wasn’t in the script – was such a great character moment.
+Everyone is pulling out the stops for this one.
 You know, I wouldn’t be ashamed to show this to a normal person.
 It feels like proper telly.
-It really is rather good.

 Me: Do you like the way they’ve managed to save money by using the same set in two different locations?

-Sue: Yes, but since all Apple Stores look exactly the same, it makes perfect sense.
+Sue: Yes.
+And since all the Apple Stores look exactly the same, it makes perfect sense.
 Seriously, this story is years ahead of its time.

-We both enjoy watching Packer descend into madness (his nail-biting is a particularly nice touch), and even though the Doctor’s escape becomes almost farcical at times, Sue seems to be lapping it up.
+We enjoy watching Packer as he descends into madness (his nail-biting is a very neat touch), and even though the Doctor’s escape is almost farcical at times, Sue still laps it up.

-Sue: I’m surprised that Jamie didn’t go up the ladder first so the Doctor could take a peek up his skirt.
+Sue: I’m surprised Jamie didn’t go up the ladder first so the Doctor could peek up his skirt.
 He missed a trick, there.

 Sue: Whatever happened to Kilroy?
-You never see him around anymore.
+You never see him any more.
 Or Chad.
 Whatever happened to Chad?

-And then Vaughan completely loses his cool and it’s ****ing terrifying.
+And then Vaughn completely loses his cool and it’s ****ing terrifying.

-The Doctor and Jamie find themselves on the run from IE’s goons and they take refuge in a nearby railway siding.
-In an IE train they find a number of crates and Jamie is forced to crawl inside one.
-But he is not alone.
+The Doctor and Jamie are on the run from IE’s goons when they take refuge in a nearby railway siding.
+They find some crates in an IE train and Jamie is forced to crawl inside one.
+But he isn’t alone.

 Sue: It’s obviously Zoe in that trunk.
-Here’s your chance, son.top
+Here’s your chance, son.

 Sue: I love four-parters – they zing along at just the right pace.
-No flab.
-No holidays for the Doctor.
-Just a nice adventure that doesn’t outstay its welcome.
-Every story should be four parts.
+No flab, no holidays for the Doctor, just a nice adventure that doesn’t outstay its welcome.
+Every Doctor Who story should be four parts.